Bestoa/shadowsocks-vertx/README.md

 How to run:
 ===========
 ### (1) Before you start
-You must have 'gradle' installed first, or use gradle wrapper ./gradlew to download and config gradle.
+You must have 'gradle' installed first, or use gradle wrapper ./gradlew.

 ### (2) generate distributable zip
 ```